puyuan/image-journal/README.md

 createImageAlbum.sh
 - creates a new photo album from image folder.
 This will retrieve exif info from each folder.

 tools/quickCopy.sh
 - copy any new images into existing photo album.
 This operation will be quicker than createImageAlbum.sh, which creates album from scratch.
-Use quickCopy when adding new photos to the album.
+Use quickCopy when adding new photos to the album. use thread.py to do a quickcopy of images

+2015-03-13  query.py is deprecated and may not work as expected

 Web Presentation:
-- gallery.html - Show's a timeline of all photos in your album by selecting representative photos for each timeframe. i.e. if you take successive photos within a short time frame, only one will be shown.
+- gallery.html - Show's a timeline of all photos in your album by selecting representative photos for each timeframe. i.e. if you make successive photos within a short time frame, only one will be shown.
 The selection is done automatically.